DexcTrack/dexctrack/README.md

 This application supports use of mmol/L units.
 If your receiver is configured to use those units, that's the way the information will be displayed.

 ![image](https://user-images.githubusercontent.com/39347592/42004458-8781a38c-7a35-11e8-8adf-f3363759d903.png)

 ---

-I have tested this program under Linux and Macintosh OSX with a Dexcom G5.

-If someone could test it on Windows and let me know how it works, I would appreciate it.
-If someone with a Dexcom G4 or Dexcom G6 system could test it, I'd like to hear whether it works.
-If there are problems, please execute in in Debug mode:

-***python dexctrack.py -d***

-In this mode, extra messages will print out in the terminal where you launched the application from.
-Capture the debug output and send it to me at ***dexctrack@gmail.com***

----